 Steven graduated Cum Laude from the University of Arkansas at Little Rock with a Bachelor of Arts Degree in Mass Communications, focusing on film studies, journalism and theatre arts.
 Dubbed a "prolific" writer by Hollywood icon Kenneth Johnson (The Incredible Hulk, V, The Bionic Woman, Alien Nation), Steven has been honored by the Arkansas College Media Association for his story writing prowess.
 He has also received recognition for his dramatic writing from the Eerie, Shriekfest and Screamfest horror film festivals.
 Publications include: Carroll County News, Saline Courier, Forum, Echo and Moroch.

-FROM THE SET: 'X-MEN: DAYS OF FUTURE PAST'
+First Look: 'X-MEN: DAYS OF FUTURE PAST' Trailer

 "Here's Johnny!"
 Jack Nicholson, "THE SHINING" Return to Silver Screen